How Our Beliefs Impact Your Daughter's Experience

 We understand that Christians – while believing in gospel essentials – sometimes disagree on other issues.
 We believe our two-week camp experience is not the best setting for theological debates and detailed discussions on some sensitive topics.
 We hope and pray our campers will look to appropriate role models back home, including parents and local church leaders, to dive deeper and unpack these important issues as part of their spiritual journey.

 Like all people, we are broken, and we desperately rely on God’s grace and the hope of salvation found in Jesus.
 (Ephesians 2:8-9) We seek to accomplish our mission in the most effective ways possible, even as we humbly recognize we are an imperfect organization and that we are imperfect people.
-(Matthew 7:3-5) Some of our beliefs impact our Attendance Guidelines, including an orthodox scriptural sexual ethic and view of gender founded in our best understanding of God’s Word.
+(Matthew 7:3-5) Some of our beliefs impact our Attendance Guidelines, including an orthodox view of sexuality, marriage, and gender founded in our best understanding of God’s Word.
 In the link below, we hope to provide helpful clarity and transparency about a few issues that may impact your decision regarding your daughter’s attendance at Camp Crestridge.